Doncic, Mavs riding momentum vs. Clippers | Sports-Games

 His buzzer beater, combined with his stat line and the physical limitations caused by the ankle injury that forced him out late in the Game 3 loss, has made Doncic one of the most talked about players since the season restarted.
 "He's got such a great heart," Dallas coach Rick Carlisle said.
 "Guys like him, Jason Kidd, Larry Bird, these kinds of guys, are such great competitors.
 Not much will keep them from competing.
 They're from the same fabric in terms of their ability to impact the game in unique forms.
 It's not just about putting the ball in the basket.
 It's about giving teammates confidence."

 Doncic not only needed to shake off his sore ankle and play in Game 4 to give the Mavericks a chance to even the series, but he had to pick up the slack for 7-foot-3 center Kristaps Porzingis, who sat out with a sore right knee.
-Porzingis, who averaged 20.4 points and 9.
-5 rebounds during the regular season, had an MRI following the game on Sunday and the results were negative.
-He's a game-time decision for Game 5, Carlisle said on Monday.
+Porzingis, who averaged 20.4 points and 9.5 rebounds during the regular season, had an MRI following the game on Sunday and the results were negative.
+He has been ruled out for Game 5.

 The Clippers likely would be on the verge of closing out the series or already waiting for their next opponent if star forward Paul George had played to expectations, especially in the past three games.
 He's shooting 21.3 percent from the floor in those three games, including 4-for-25 from 3-point range.